2023

 NEXT

-Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in a highly quantitative discipline such as Mathematics, Statistics, Finance or Economics.
-A strong performance in quantitative modules with mathematical content is required.
+Normally a strong 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in a highly quantitative discipline such as Mathematics, Statistics, Finance, Computer Science, Actuarial Science or Economics.
+This MSc requires prior mathematical knowledge therefore a strong performance in quantitative modules with mathematical content is required.
+Applicants must normally have achieved 2:1 standard or above in relevant modules such as Calculus; Linear Algebra; Differential equations; Probability; Statistics; Econometrics.

 Please note: international applicants will be required to pay a deposit to secure a place on this course.